Kristan The Bridge for Youth, Arise Project

-Kristan sought services at Face to Face, one of Greater Twin Cities United Way’s 15 housing providers that help homeless youth in crisis through counseling and programs that empower them to overcome barriers.
+Kristan sought services at one of Greater Twin Cities United Way’s housing providers that help homeless youth in crisis through counseling and programs that empower them to overcome barriers.
 Through counseling and support, she dealt with her trauma and went to college to study social work, where there was stable housing.

 Kristan graduated and went on to become an outreach manager for The Bridge for Youth, another Greater Twin Cities United Way funded partner in the housing space.
 Today, she is an adoption resource worker for Hennepin County Public Health as well as an active member of Greater Twin Cities United Way’s Arise Project, a giving community dedicated to supporting the lives of LGBTQ homeless youth.

 “It really came full circle,” Kristan said.
 “United Way’s mission and focus on funding local nonprofits saves lives, including mine.
-First, through the help I received at Face to Face as a teenager, then at The Bridge for Youth- one of the first agencies to receive dollars from Arise Project- which funded my position.
+First, through the help I received at a United Way partner as a teenager, then at The Bridge for Youth- one of the first agencies to receive dollars from Arise Project- which funded my position.
 Because of both of those things, I’ve been able to use my own personal experiences to meet a young person where they’re at, and hopefully make a difference in their life.”

 In 2010, Kristan bought a house in Northeast Minneapolis where she lives today with her partner.